GeneCard-BioImage provides:

 The inflammation caused by various reasons is typically accompanied by leukocyte infiltration1, or intuitively understood as an increase in cells at the lesion site.
 This is usually identified through H&E staining of tissue sections2.

-1.2 Flowchart and example
+1.2 Workflow and example

 2.1 Principle